-- 7.1.
+7.1.
 Resignation Process.
-An employee must submit a written notice of resignation to the Superintendent at least 10 working days before the effective date of the resignation.
-The Superintendent may authorize the resignation of an employee with fewer than 10 days' notice if there are sufficient reasons to waive the requirements of this section. - 7.2.
+An employee is encouraged to submit a written notice of resignation to the Superintendent at least 10 working days before the effective date of the resignation.
+The Superintendent may authorize the resignation of an employee with fewer than 10 days' notice if there are sufficient reasons to waive the requirements of this section.

+7.2.
 Resignation Process for Superintendent.
 The Superintendent, to be considered as having resigned in good standing, must submit a written notice of resignation to the President of the Board of Commissioners at least 30 calendar days before the effective date of the resignation.
-The President may authorize a resignation in good standing upon shorter notice for sufficient cause. - 7.3.
+The President may authorize a resignation in good standing upon shorter notice for sufficient cause.

+7.3.
 Separation Date.
 In order to minimize the District's liability, the separation date is the last workday of an employee's employment.
-Accumulated leave may not be used to extend the effective date of termination. - 7.4.
+Accumulated leave may not be used to extend the effective date of termination.

+7.4.
 Retirement.
-All full-time and part-time employees who retire under the provisions of any present or subsequent retirement policy or plan are treated as having been separated from District service in good standing on the date their retirement becomes effective. - 7.5.
+All full-time and part-time employees who retire under the provisions of any present or subsequent retirement policy or plan are treated as having been separated from District service in good standing on the date their retirement becomes effective.

+7.5.
 Termination by the District.
-An employee may be terminated by the District with or without cause.
-Terminations shall be effective immediately unless otherwise agreed. - 7.8.
+An employee may be terminated by the District with or without cause and with or without advance notice.
+Terminations shall be effective immediately unless otherwise agreed.

+7.6.
 Exit Interview.
 The District will, whenever possible, schedule an exit interview between the departing employee, the Superintendent and at least one member of the Board of Commissioners.
-Suggestions, complaints, and questions can be voiced in the exit interview. - 7.9.
+Suggestions, complaints, and questions can be voiced in the exit interview.

+7.7.
 Final Paycheck.
 Employees will receive their final pay in accordance with applicable Washington law, less any setoffs or deductions applicable.

-Adopted --/--/2019
+Policy Adopted: 8/6/19 Policy Amended: 9/1/2020 Policy Amended: 9/15/2020 Policy Amended: